 The Poelau Roebiah, Poelau Tello, Poelau Bras & Poelau Laut were built for the Stoomvaart Maatschapij Nederland company in 1928/29, the 'Bras' & the 'Tello' were built at the Koninklijke Mij.
 De Schelde yard in Vlissingen, the 'Roebiah' at the Rotterdam Drydock Co.
 Rotterdam and the 'Laut' at the Nederland Shipbuilding Co.
 Amsterdam.
-The four identical ships were designed to carry cargo and fifty eight first class passengers.
+The four identical ships were designed to carry cargo and thirty four first class passengers.
+When first launched these were the largest cargo ships pn the Amsterdam - Dutch East Indies runand at the time had the highest power of any single-screw motorship.

 These cargo/passenger vessels would be used for services between Europe & Indonesia, principally Amsterdam - Batavia (Djakarta) with intermediate ports that included London, Naples, Columbo, Sabang & Singapore.
 Some of the heaviest passenger loadings would occur on voyages across the Indian Ocean, with the seasonal passage of Muslims from Java to Mecca on their annual pilgrimmage - the ships are recorded as transporting as many as one thousand deck passengers on these sailing.